-Available from level 75 this is a highly recommended theme dungeon accessible from the Maple Guide as it provides permanent totems that are also considered to be one of the best totems in MapleStory.
-In addition to boosting your strength on your main character or mules for easier levelling you can easily earn around 10 levels for completing this content that takes around an hour.
+Available from level 75 this is a highly recommended theme dungeon accessible from the Maple Guide as it provides permanent totems that are also considered to be some of the best totems in MapleStory.
+In addition to boosting your strength on your main character or mules for easier leveling you can earn around 10 levels for completing this content that takes around an hour.
 Given the complexity of this content and some bugs I recommend you follow a MapleStory Afterlands walkthrough guide.

 Level 80 – 90

 The Afterlands option above is still applicable at this level range given its a theme dungeon so the level of the monsters within it are linked to your level.
 For training options players can start to explore more of the Maple World with locations based in Edelstein and El Nath.

 - White Fang – El Nath Ice Valley II (El Nath)

 A solid training map that you can reach by riding the danger zone taxi from El Nath for 45k Mesos.
 This option excels for characters with large attack ranges and jump heights that allows them to stick to the bottom of the map while attacking the two bottom platforms where the majority of the mob spawn is.
 A nice bonus on this map is the trader at the top that you can use to sell drops, purchase potions or refresh your usable ammo for your class such as throwing stars.

 - Raco – Verne Mine: Dangerous Raccoon Nest (Edelstein)